nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <h2 id="edit-data"> Editing the data file </h2>

-The recipe data are saved as a text file `[JAR file location]/data/[INDEX]-[dish name].txt`.
+The recipe data are saved as a text file `[JAR file location]/data/[NUMBER].txt`.
-Here is an example of a valid file, `data/1-Hotpot.txt`:
+Here is an example of a valid file, `data/1.txt`:
 ```
 Hotpot
 Chinese
-Ingredient list
+3
 Beef
 Potatoes
 Carrots
-Step list
+4
 chop beef
 add potatoes
 add carrots
 cook 5 minutes
 ```
 The first line is the name of the dish.
 And the second line is the tag of the dish.
-The third line is the ingredient list.
-The following lines are the ingredients until the line "Step list".
-The following lines are the steps until the end of the file.
+The third line is number of the ingredient list $X$.
+The following $X$ lines are the ingredients.
+Then the next line is the number of the step list $Y$.
+The following $Y$ lines are the steps.
 ***WARNING***:
 * Do **NOT** modify the save files.
 * If you modify the data file, and save data has **the wrong format**, the recipe manager will not process the data correctly.